The Unapproved

 I found him on TikTok

 I was doom-scrolling TikTok in early 2024 when Sol Smith's content stopped me.
-He was an ADHD/ASD life coach — credentials real, MFA, EDS, MS — making short videos about neurodivergent experience that described things I'd never heard anyone describe out loud before.
+He was an ADHD and ASD life coach with real credentials (MFA, EDS, MS), making short videos about neurodivergent experience that named things I'd never heard anyone say out loud.
 I started crying.
 Not at anything sad.
 Just at being recognized.

 I wanted to hire him.
 I didn't have the money.
 So I did what I do: I figured out another way in.

-I'd been working in AI tools for a couple of years at that point.
+I'd been working in AI tools for a couple of years by then.
 I was Chief Evangelist at Pickaxe, a platform for building custom ChatGPT-powered tools.
 Sol had a YouTube channel full of videos about autism and ADHD coaching.
-The combination was obvious to me: I could build him an AI coaching tool using his own content as the knowledge base — something that could extend his reach, support his clients, and give me something real to offer in exchange for sessions.
+The combination was obvious to me.
+I could build him an AI coaching tool on his own content, something that would extend his reach, support his clients, and give me something real to trade for sessions.

 I reached out in late March 2024.
 Before we'd even agreed on terms, I built him something to prove the point.